ZAWAJAN/Acapulco-Sensors/Cube/docs/01_Calibration.md

 # Cube Device Sensors calibration

-For best results, before you assemble the final cubic device, first the ==Ambient2Click== lux sensors have to be calibrated, as there always might be some small differences between each sensor, that might differ even more from the true readings of proffessional grade meter.
+For best results, before you assemble the final cubic device, first the _Ambient2Click_ lux sensors have to be calibrated, as there always might be some small differences between each sensor, that might differ even more from the true readings of professional grade meter.

 Here we assume you'll have to borrow a proper illuminance meter for the calibration process, like the [Konica Minolta T-10MA](https://www.konicaminolta.eu/eu-en/hardware/measuring-instruments/light-and-display-measurement/illuminance-meters/t-10a-t-10ma), which we used.

 The calibration process needs a rather stable environment and light source.
-We did calibraton in two settings:
+We did calibration in two settings:
 1. artificial light in a dark room
 2. room with a single window during an overcast day